avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 Contribute with code
 --------------------

-Avocado uses Github and the Github pull request development model.
-You can find a primer on how to use github pull requests `here
+Avocado uses GitHub and its pull request development model.
+You can find a primer on how to use GitHub pull requests `here
 <https://help.github.com/articles/using-pull-requests>`_.

 Every Pull Request you send will be automatically tested by the `CI system <https://github.com/avocado-framework/avocado/actions>`_ and review will take place in the Pull Request as well.

-For people who don’t like the Github development model, there is an option to send the patches to the Mailing List, following a more traditional workflow in Open Source development communities.
+For people who don’t like the GitHub development model, there is an option to send the patches to the Mailing List, following a more traditional workflow in Open Source development communities.
 The patches are reviewed in the Mailing List, should you opt for that.
 Then a maintainer will collect the patches,